Flat Fee MLS Entry Only Listing Fees & Commissions

 The real estate sign we sell you will have your name and your contact information on it, but it will have our necessary brokerage information to satisfy the rules and regulations of the MLS – take the next step with FSBO yard signs.

-When listing FSBO on the MLS, the placement of your contact information so that interested parties can quickly contact you directly is paramount so as to avoid involving a Buyer’s Agent and their corresponding real estate commission, if at all possible, as well as simply respecting that time is of the essence in all real estate transactions.
+When listing FSBO on the MLS, the placement of your contact information so that interested parties can quickly contact you directly is paramount.

-The gravity and importance of sound communication practices and FSBO contact information is not lost on us.
+The gravity and importance of sound communication practices around FSBO contact information is not lost on us.

 Within the MLS itself (which is directly accessible only by licensed real estate agents and brokers), the special showing instructions field of your listing will contain your contact information and will instruct all licensed real estate agents and brokers to contact you directly.